lara-cb01/Advanced-Control-of-Electronic-Wheelchairs-to-Enhance-Mobility-for-Individuals-with-Cerebral-Palsy/README.md

           Control_Arduino_Amazon.py

    This setup allows voice control of the wheelchair via Amazon Alexa.

+3. Vision control is already implemented onto the file.
+However, you must configure the program you will be using in order to simulate the established keys when slecting a command direction via eye gaze so that the Python program recognizes them

 **Obstacle Detection System**

    The ultrasound sensors are already integrated into the Arduino_Control_Wheelchair.ino program.
 For additional obstacle detection using depth camera sensors, run the following script:

           Control_Arduino_prueba_camaras.py

    If you do not wish to use the camera sensors, simply comment out the relevant sections in the main Python program.